mnot/I-D/draft-nottingham-plan-b.md

 --- abstract

-This document defines a way for sites to express preferences about how their content is handled by specific applications in their robots.txt files.
+This document defines a way for Web sites to express preferences about how their content is handled by specific applications in their robots.txt files.

 --- middle